Why Every Editor, Colorist, and VFX Artist Needs to Understand ACES

 Here’s the terminology for each of these transforms:

-- ACES Input Transform (aka: IDT or Input Device Transform) – The Input Transform takes the capture-referred data of a camera and transforms it into scene linear, ACES color space.
+The Input Transform takes the capture-referred data of a camera and transforms it into scene linear, ACES color space.
 Camera manufacturers are responsible for developing IDTs for their cameras but the Academy tests and verifies the IDTs.
 In future versions of ACES, the Academy may take on more control in the development of IDTs.
 IDTs, like all ACES transforms, are written using the CTL (Color Transform Language) programming language.
-It’s also possible to utilize different IDTs for a camera system to compensate for different camera settings that might have been used.
+It’s also possible to utilize different IDTs to compensate for different camera settings that might have been used.

-- ACES Look Transform (aka: LMT or Look Modification Transform) – The first part of what’s known as the ACES Viewing Transform (the Viewing Transform is a combination of LMT, RRT, & ODT transforms).
-LMTs provide a way to apply a look to a shot in a similar way to using a Look Up Table (LUT).
-It’s important to note that the LMT happens after color grading of ACES data and not every tool supports the use of LMTs.
+The first part of what’s known as the ACES Viewing Transform (the Viewing Transform is a combination of LMT, RRT, & ODT transforms).
+LMTs provide a way to apply a look in a similar way to a Look Up Table (LUT).
+It’s important to note that the LMT happens after color grading of ACES data.
+Also, not every tool supports the use of LMTs.

-- RRT (Reference Rendering Transform) – Think of the RRT as the render engine component of ACES.
+Think of the RRT as the render engine component of ACES.
 The RRT converts scene referred linear data to an ultrawide display-referred data set.
 The RRT works in combo with the ODT to create viewable data for displays and projectors.
-While the Academy publishes the standard RRT, some applications have the ability to use customized RRTs (written with CTL), but many color correction systems do not provide direct access to the RRT.
+While the Academy publishes the standard RRT, some applications have the ability to use customized RRTs (written with CTL).
+But many color correction systems do not provide direct access to the RRT.

-- ACES Output Transform (also known as the ODT or Output Device Transform) – The final step in the ACES processing pipeline is the ODT.
-This takes the ultrawide, high dynamic range data from the RRT and transforms it for different devices and color spaces like P3 or Rec 709, 2020, etc. ODTs like IDTs and RRTs are written with CTL.
+The final step in the ACES processing pipeline is the ODT.
+This takes the ultrawide, high dynamic range data from the RRT and transforms it for different devices and color spaces.
+Like P3 or Rec 709, 2020, etc. Like IDTs and RRTs, ODTs are written with CTL.

 There are also three main subsets of ACES used for finishing workflows called ACEScc, ACEScct and ACEScg: